2017 B2C NPS Benchmarks

-The Satmetrix Net Promoter benchmark database is populated with valid, statistically meaningful data that companies can use to compare their performance against others within and across industry sectors.
+The NICE Satmetrix Net Promoter benchmark database is populated with valid, statistically meaningful data that companies can use to compare their performance against others within and across industry sectors.

 Data is collected through an opt-in email survey sent to US consumers 18 and over who had previously indicated interest in participating in similar studies.
 An email invitation explains the purpose of the survey, offers an incentive to participate, and provides a link that allows individuals to complete the survey online.
 Research for the 2017 study was conducted during January and February of 2017.